jan-schreib/csv_reader/readme.md

 2. Transactions on locked accounts have no effect and will be ignored.

-3. A chargeback of a withdrawal will actually increase the funds that where in question.
+3. A chargeback of a withdrawal will actually redeposit funds.
 E.g a faulty withdrawal of funds from the clients account.

 For handling monetary values the rust_decimal crate is used.
 The decision was based on the fact that f64 can have round-off errors and the crate enables integral and fractional calculations.